wiss84/robots-ai/README.md

 # Composio MCP API (for search tools, free with limited refreshable usage per month)
 COMPOSIO_API_KEY=your_composio_api_key_here
+COMPOSIO_USER_ID='The email you signed up with on composio'

 # LangSmith (if you want to observe for debugging)
 LANGCHAIN_TRACING_V2=true